-SAN FRANCISCO: Bookshop West Portal, Bird & Beckett, Browser Books, Christopher's Books, Dog Eared Books (Valencia), Forest Books, Green Apple Books (Clement), Mission Blue, and The Green Arcade .
+SAN FRANCISCO: Bookshop West Portal, Bird & Beckett, Browser Books, Christopher's Books, Dog Eared Books, Forest Books, Green Apple Books, Green Apple on the Park, Mission Blue, and The Green Arcade .

 CONTENT: 130 writers and artists respond to the unprecedented uncertainty of our times with prose, poetry, and visual art reflecting their Bay Area realities as Black, Brown, Indigenous and People of Color or White allies.

 The pandemic and other events have tested every fiber of our being and shaken our relationships with family, community, the nation, and the earth itself.
 As our basic assumptions about lifewere upended again and again, what essential truths emerged?

 • What has it been like living with uncertainty?

 • What did we lose, what have we released, what have we gained?

 • What has tested and inspired us as people of color or allies?